jsmarier-courses/midterm-project-aidenmccue2/mpad2003_midterm_aiden_mccue.md

 This report will be outlined in sections.
 These sections include getting the data, a quick overview of each column, cleaning the data....
 ## 2. Getting Data
 ### 2.1 Importation
-To begin you must first import the dataset into Google Sheets.
-To do this you must download the CSV file mentioned previously.
+To begin I first imported the dataset into Google Sheets.
+To do this I downloaded the CSV file mentioned previously.
-Then open a new spreadsheet in [Google Sheets](sheets.new).
-Select File > Import and then select the CSV file.
+I then opened a new spreadsheet in [Google Sheets](sheets.new) and selected File > Import and then selected the CSV file.

 ![](initialscreentshot.png)<br>
 *Figure 1: Initial dataset upon importation.*